hashgraph/hedera-mirror-node/docs/installation.md

 #### TimescaleDB vs PostgreSQL
 To utilize the TimescaleDB database over the default PostgreSQL database, disable the PostgreSQL container and enable the TimescaleDB container.

-To achieve this the `docker-compose.yml` can be updated as follows:
+To achieve this the `docker-compose.yml` can be updated to set the postgres `db` service replicas to 0 whiles removing this same setting from the `timescaledb` service as follows:
 ```yaml
     ...
     services: